exapde/Exasim/README.md

 # Applications

-Many examples are provided to illustrate how to build executable applications for solving a wide variety of PDEs including Poisson equation, wave equation, heat equation, advection, convection-diffusion, elasticity, Euler equations, Navier-Stokes equations, and magnetohydrodynamics equations.
+Many examples are provided to illustrate how to build executable applications for solving a wide variety of PDEs including Poisson equation, wave equation, heat equation, advection, convection-diffusion, elasticity, Euler equations, Navier-Stokes equations, and MHD equations.
 To try out any of the provided examples, please go to any folder under Exasim/Applications and run pdeapp.jl in Julia, pdeapp.py in Python, or pdeapp.m in Matlab.